Entrepreneurship Service: Data, Conferences, Books, & more!

 Entrepreneurship research requires tools and resources that equip scholars to analyze data, form and test hypotheses, propose new theories, and thus contribute to the creation of new knowledge.
 Students new to this field typically start by learning management and entrepreneurship theory, research methods and statistics, and the basics of psychology and sociology.
-Soon, they start exploring the hundreds of thousands of research papers related to entrepreneurship with the intent to zoom in on those most relevant to their area of interest.
+Soon, they start exploring thousands of research papers related to entrepreneurship with the intent to zoom in on those most relevant to their area of interest.

-Entrepreneurship Resources: Software
+Software

-- Paper and publication search tools such as ResearchGate, Google Scholar, SSRN, etc.
+• Paper and publication search tools such as ResearchGate, Google Scholar, SSRN, etc.

-- Spreadsheet software such as Microsoft Excel, LibreOffice Calc, etc.
+• Spreadsheet software such as Microsoft Excel, LibreOffice Calc, etc.

-- Document storage and sharing software such as Dropbox, Google Drive, etc.
+• Document storage and sharing software such as Dropbox, Google Drive, etc.

-- Survey tools such as Qualtrics, SurveyMonkey, etc.
+• Survey tools such as Qualtrics, SurveyMonkey, etc.

-- Visualization tools such as Tableau, RAWGraphs, Apache Superset, etc.
+• Visualization tools such as Tableau, RAWGraphs, Apache Superset, etc.

-- Statistical analysis programs such as R, Stata, SAS, SPSS, etc.
+• Statistical analysis programs such as R, Stata, SAS, SPSS, etc.

-- Programming languages such as Python, Perl, PHP, etc.
+• Programming languages such as Python, Perl, PHP, etc.

-- Word processing software such as Word, Scrivener, LaTex, etc.
+• Word processing software such as Word, Scrivener, LaTex, etc.

-- Grammar checking tools such as Grammarly, WhiteSmoke, etc.
+• Grammar checking tools such as Grammarly, WhiteSmoke, etc.

-- Plagiarism detection tools such as Turnitin, Unicheck, etc.
+• Plagiarism detection tools such as Turnitin, Unicheck, etc.

-- Citation analysis tools such as Scite, Connected Papers, etc.
+• Citation analysis tools such as Scite, Connected Papers, etc.

 Next in the list of important entrepreneurship resources are the databases and datasets that enable empirical research.
 These include public as well as private sources of entrepreneurship data.
 The most popular public databases are those by national governments such as the MIDUS survey in the US which is a rich compilation of longitudinal data about the personal and professional lives of Americans.